 "Hullnuts" also turns up frequently, usually in a context where "hull" could be left off entirely and it wouldn't make any difference.

 This is the sole purpose of one character from Sexy Losers who is only called Touro's friend (swearing).
 The creator acknowledged that his speech kind of makes sense but really doesn't it's just meant to sound insulting and use a lot of swearing.
 He's given us such gems as "Yeah spooge mouth.
 You fuck cows in retrospect" and "Yeah fuckwit you shit for sale."

-Nick Zerhakker in Skin Horse has censoring software put in him, which substitutes similar but clean words much like broadcast versions of movies do.
-Its choices are getting increasingly baffling.
+Nick Zerhakker has censoring software put in him, which substitutes similar but clean words much like broadcast versions of movies do.
+Its choices get increasingly baffling.

 Sluggy Freelance, within the much-maligned "Oceans Unmoving" plotline, has scientist Kada frequently uses the interjection "splat" and euphemism for generic curses.
 After the Carib "Honest" Stu gets shot and is dying, Kada swear revenge, referring to the attackers as "splats" and Stu interrupts her to tell her that "splat" is actually a derogatory term for Caribs themselves, derived from the sound they made when being run over.
 Cue Kada's horrified backpedaling followed a beat panel, then Stu saying "Now I know why you guys lie all the time.
 It's funny!" before dying.